manjavacas/flavorl/README.md

 ## 📚 Citation

-If you use MEARL in your research, please cite:
+If you use flavorl in your research, please cite:

 ```bibtex
 ...